Titanium Dioxide Pigment

 Our titanium dioxide is R2 grade rutile pigment that:

-- Is suitable for all oil, solvent and water-borne paints and coatings for outdoor use.
+It is suitable for all outdoor oil, solvent, and water-borne paints and coatings.

 French: oxyde de titane